-In Malaysia the standard voltage is 240 V and the frequency is 50 Hz.
-You can use your electric appliances in Singapore, if the standard voltage in your country is in between 220 – 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).
+In Malaysia, the standard voltage is 240 V and the frequency is 50 Hz.
+You can use your electric appliances in Singapore if the standard voltage in your country is between 220 – 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).

 Malaysia Visa and Passport Requirements

 To enter Malaysia, a passport valid for at least six months beyond the date of departure is required by nationals referred to in the chart above.

 Visas for Malaysia are not required by nationals referred to in the table above for stays up to 90 days.